 - An immediate relative of a U.S. Citizen: This category includes spouses, unmarried children (never married, divorced, or widowed) under the age of 21, and a parent of a U.S. Citizen who is at least 21 years old.

 - A member of a special category: This could include battered spouse, parent, or child of a U.S. Citizen or permanent resident, a K nonimmigrant (fiancés and their accompanying minor children of a U.S. Citizen), a person born to a foreign diplomat in the U.S., a V nonimmigrant, or a widow(er) of a U.S. Citizen.

 - An adopted child of a U.S. Citizen: Depending on the nationality of the adopted child, you may qualify through either of the two processes: Hague, or Orphan (Non-Hague).

-Contact Kristy Qiu, Esq., a knowledgeable U.S. Immigration Attorney to find out the approximate wait time and availability of visa for each preference category.
+Contact Kristy Qiu, Esq., a knowledgeable U.S. Immigration Attorney to find out the approximate wait time and availability of visas for each preference category.